\\\ Cat Food and Meals

 Do you feed your cat to fit your busy lifestyle?

 Having had a number of strays, we found our cats were happy to be fed anytime and appreciated having a warm friendly home where they were cared for.
 The proof seems to be they stuck around with us for the the rest of their lives.
 The strays turned up during different years and surprisingly all got along quite happily despite what cat behaviourists tell you that cats really don’t get on with other cats introduced into the home.

-So whats this latest report conducted by the University of Guelph, Canada, research available on the open platform resource PLOS One really about?
+So whats this latest report ‘Feeding indoor cats just once a day could improve health’ conducted by the University of Guelph, Canada, research really about?

 The University research team looked into how our tamed cats fared by mimicking wild cats being fed just once a day and what results it may have on their hunger.

 The study published indicated that cats who ate one meal a day were more satisfied and which could result in less food-begging.